When Windows 10 was initially released, it was offered for free to those who wished to upgrade from the 8.1 and 7 versions.

 Allow Bluetooth Devices to find this PC

-You should also turn the Bluetooth Devices Discovery option in Windows 11 to Advanced to allow it to view more devices.
+You should also switch the Bluetooth devices discovery option in Windows 11 to Advanced to allow it to view more devices.

 Bluetooth not finding headphones or keyboard